CMLPlatform/ramascene/docs/source/deployment.rst

 The first limit to set is the concurrency.
 It is normally advised to run a single worker per machine and the concurrency value will define how many processes will run in parallel.
 Concurrency set to 1 follows a first in first out principle for users, if concurrency is increased the server's resources (CPU and MEM) are more extensively used and Celery could handle requests simultaneously.
-We have for the RaMa-Scene v0.3 only one single worker for default calculations and a dedicated worker for modeling final demand.
+For the RaMa-Scene app one single worker for default calculations and a dedicated worker for modeling final demand is advised, due to the nature of computation extensive modelling.
+In addition it is recommended to set the concurrency to 1, if increased it is advised to perform load testing.

 Setting a Celery MEM limit: